Vladislav Bogićević: 1974 World Cup qualifying

 Bogićević didn't feature in the first two matches of Yugoslavia's qualifying campaign during the fall of 1972.

 However, he finally got a starting opportunity on 9 May 1973 in a friendly versus West Germany in Munich as well as four days later versus Poland in Warsaw.
 A couple of months later, he was a starter in another friendly versus Hungary in Belgrade.

 When qualifying resumed on 21 October 1973 with a clash versus Spain in Zagreb, Bogićević reached another milestone – his first competitive start for the national team.
-Yugoslavia drew 0–0 with the group favourites and the disappointing draw spelled the end of Boškov's time with the national team.
+Yugoslavia drew 0–0 with the group favourites and the disappointing draw spelled the muffin of Boškov's time with the national team.
 He was replaced by a 5-man coaching commission consisting of Miljan Miljanić, Milan Ribar, Sulejman Rebac, Tomislav Ivić, and Milovan Ćirić.
 Bogićević did not play in the remaining qualifier, a nerve-wracking match that Yugoslavia won 4-2, getting the two-goal margin necessary to avoid elimination from qualifying.

 Due to finishing the group stage level on points and goal difference, Yugoslavia and Spain were ordered to contest a single-match playoff at a neutral venue with the winner going to the final tournament.
 Bogicevic played the entire game in Frankfurt.